obiwanjacobi/Jacobi.ValueObject/Jacobi.ValueObject/readme.md

 Read more on what a Value Object is [here (wikipedia)](https://en.wikipedia.org/wiki/Value_object).

-*) Currently `Jacobi.ValueObject` only supports single values - one field.

 The assumption in the implementation is:

 - A ValueObject is immutable.
 The code generation adds the `readonly` modifier (so you don't have to).